 The Corporation, being in the exploration stage, is subject to risks and challenges similar to companies in a comparable stage of development.
-These risks include the challenges of securing adequate capital for exploration, development and operational risks inherent in the mining industry, global economic and metal price volatility and there is no assurance management will be successful in its endeavours.
-At December 31, 2018, the Corporation has no source of operating cash flows.
-The Corporation incurred a net loss of \$5,151,919 for the year ended December 31, 2018 (December 31, 2017 - \$5,279,570) and has accumulated a deficit of \$30,569,110 since the inception of the Corporation.
-As at December 31, 2018, the Corporation had working capital of \$114,520 (December 31, 2017 - \$2,981,692) and the Corporation's ability to continue as a going concern is dependent upon its ability to raise additional capital to continue the development of its mineral properties.
-During the year ended December 31, 2018, the Corporation raised gross proceeds of \$1,311,202 (2017 - \$7,412,831) through private placements of shares and warrants and the granting of direct interests in its mineral properties.
-In 2018, the Corporation recorded timber sales net proceeds of \$368,928 (US\$284,849), that are net of 20% allocated to Altius as per the agreement (2017 \$Nil) that was included in the working capital of the Corporation.
+These risks include the challenges of securing adequate capital for exploration, development and operational risks inherent in the mining industry, global economics, health concerns and metal price volatility and there is no assurance management will be successful in its endeavours.
+At December 31, 2019, the Corporation has no ongoing source of operating cash flows but has earned approximately \$775,000 from timber sales in the USA over the last two years.
+The Corporation incurred a net loss of \$2,319,881 for the year ended December 31, 2019 (December 31, 2018 - \$5,151,919) and has accumulated a deficit of \$32,888,991 since the inception of the Corporation.
+As at December 31, 2019, the Corporation had working capital of \$790,117 (December 31, 2018 - \$114,520) and the Corporation's ability to continue as a going concern is dependent upon its ability to raise additional capital to continue the development of its mineral properties.
+During the year ended December 31, 2019, the Corporation raised gross proceeds of \$2,500,000 (2018 - \$1,311,202) through private placements of shares and warrants and the granting of direct interests in its mineral properties.
+In 2019, the Corporation recorded timber sales net proceeds of \$408,774 (US\$308,093) (2018 \$368,928 (US\$284,849)), that are net of a 20% allocation of \$99.307 (US\$74.848) (2018 - \$89.839 (US\$69.365)) to Altius as per a timber rights agreement on the Pickett Mountain Project, that was included in the working capital of the Corporation.

 These material uncertainties cast significant doubt on the Corporation's ability to continue as a going concern.
-The Corporation's continuance as a going concern is dependent upon its ability to obtain adequate financing or to reach profitable levels of operation.
-It is not possible to predict whether financing efforts will be successful or if the Corporation will attain profitable level of operation.
-These consolidated financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of loss and comprehensive loss classification that would be necessary should the Corporation be unable to continue as a going concern.
+It is not possible to predict whether financing efforts will be successful or if the Corporation will attain profitable levels of operation.
+These financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of loss and comprehensive loss classification that would be necessary should the Corporation be unable to continue as a going concern.
 These adjustments could be material.